RAF Cottesmore: Royal Air Force

 RAF Cottesmore opened on 11 March 1938.
 The station was used mainly for training, and the first squadrons were equipped with Vickers Wellesley aircraft, but soon converted to Fairey Battles.
 Later RAF Bomber Command took over the airfield, again as a training station, flying Handley Page Hampdens.

 These units remained in residence until a few days before the outbreak of the Second World War in 1939 when they were sent to RAF Cranfield to serve as a pool providing replacements for combat losses.
 Their place at Cottesmore was taken by Nos.
 106 and 185 Squadrons, moving in from RAF Thornaby with Hampdens.

 However, with the outbreak of war, the aircraft and crews were sent to locations in the north and west, as enemy air attacks were expected over the southern half of England.
 As these never materialised, the Hampdens returned in the spring of 1940 and No. 185 Squadron became the Hampden operational training unit, No. 14 Operational Training Unit RAF.

 Cottesmore's Hampdens' first entry into hostile airspace was a leaflet dropping operation over northern France.
-In October 1940, 106 Squadron moved to RAF Finningley while No. 14 OTU remained training crews for Bomber Command, its Hampdens and HP.53 Herefords being replaced by Vickers Wellingtons in 1942.
+In October 1940, 106 Squadron moved to RAF Finningley while No. 14 OTU remained training crews for Bomber Command, its Hampdens and Handley Page Herefords being replaced by Vickers Wellingtons in 1942.
 Training continued for three years and three months until August 1943 when No. 14 OTU moved to RAF Market Harborough.

 In May 1943, No. 34 Heavy Glider Maintenance Section arrived, and was present until March 1944.

 United States Army Air Forces

 On 8 September 1943 the United States Army Air Forces took the facilities over, under the designation USAAF Station 489, flying troop transport aircraft.
-In anticipation of the station's future use by airborne forces, 32 Horsa gliders were delivered for storage in July 1943.
+In anticipation of the station's future use by airborne forces, 32 Airspeed Horsa gliders were delivered for storage in July 1943.

-The 316th Troop Carrier Group began to arrive at Cottesmore on 15 February 1944 when 52 C-47 and C-53 transports began flying in from Borizzo Airfield, Sicily.
+The 316th Troop Carrier Group began to arrive at Cottesmore on 15 February 1944 when 52 Douglas C-47 Skytrain and Douglas C-53 Skytrooper transports began flying in from Borizzo Airfield, Sicily.
 Flying squadrons and fuselage codes of the group were: